oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 parameter name or `$ReturnType`.

-For the remaining cases, the path evaluation rules additionally depend on the *mode* ("container", "embedded", or "targeting") in which the hosting happens:
+For the remaining cases, the path evaluation rules additionally depend on the mode ("container", "embedded", or "targeting") in which the hosting happens:
-- An annotation with external targeting whose target path starts with an entity container is hosted in container mode.
+- An annotation with external targeting whose target path starts with an entity container is hosted in *container mode*.
-- An annotation with external targeting whose target path starts with another kind of schema child is hosted in targeting mode.
+- An annotation with external targeting whose target path starts with another kind of schema child is hosted in *targeting mode*.
 - An annotation embedded within another annotation or a collection, record or property value of another annotation is hosted in the same mode as that other annotation.
-- An annotation embedded within another kind of model element is hosted in embedded mode.
+- An annotation embedded within another kind of model element is hosted in *embedded mode*.

 For annotations hosted by a structural or navigation property in container mode, the path is evaluated starting at the declared type of the property.
 An